LtAsiaa/Expert-System/README.md

 # Expert-System
-System ekspertowy wspomagający wybór filmu familijnego
+System ekspertowy wspomagający wybór filmu familijnego.

+An expert system supporting the selection of a family movie.